Resume Annex

 FeatureResume AnnexJobscan

-Free tierYes — includes instant ATS score with no signup requiredYes — limited scans per month
+Free tierYes — includes instant callback score with no signup requiredYes — limited scans per month

 AI resume rewritingYes — full AI rewrite with a transparency report explaining every changeSuggestions and keyword recommendations, but full AI rewriting is limited

-Job discovery9+ boards, scored matchesJob matching feature available, but not a primary focus; fewer integrated sources
+Job discovery8 boards, scored matchesJob matching feature available, but not a primary focus; fewer integrated sources

 Interview prepAI coaching with role + company contextNot a core feature